HOPE PROGRAM

 You may discover that others understand more than you expected, and that being part of a group can bring relief, recognition, and connection.

-More calm
+More calm and aliveness

-More self-contact
+More self-support

 You may experience greater self-acceptance, more contact with your body, and a stronger sense of standing more safely and freely in your own life.